 Advertisment

 How was your initial experience in karting?
 How has your coach helped you perform well overall?

-Your career is now set to a certain path, yet you have a long way to go in learning and experiencing other type of motorsports.
+Your career is now set on a certain path, yet you have a long way to go in learning and experiencing another type of motorsport.
 How was your equation with the other racers?

+Advertisment